Coopercoppers/PFN/README.md

 ```
 pip install -r requirements.txt
 ```
-Also, make sure that the python version is 3.7.10
+Also, the python version we use is 3.7.10.

 ### Data Acquisition and Preprocessing
-**This is the first work that covers all the mainstream English datasets for evaluation**, including [**NYT**, **WEBNLG**, **ADE**, **ACE2005**, **ACE2004**, **SCIERC**, **CONLL04**].
+**This is the first work that covers all the mainstream English datasets for evaluation**, including **NYT**, **WebNLG**, **ADE**, **ACE05**, **ACE04**, **SCIERC**, **CoNLL04**.

 Please follow the instructions of reademe.md in each dataset folder in ./data/ for data acquisition and preprocessing.

 ### Custom Dataset
-If your custom dataset has a large number of **triples that contain head-overlap entities** (common in **Chinese** dataset),  accuracy of the orignal PFN will not be good.
+We suggest that you use **PFN-nested** for other datasets, especially Chinese datasets.  **PFN-nested** is an enhanced version of PFN.
+It is better in leveraging entity tail information and capable of handling nested triple prediction.

+For usage, replace the files in the root directory with the files in the PFN-nested folder, then follow the directions in Quick Start.

+**---Reasons for Not Using the Original Model**

 The orignal one will not be able to decode **triples with head-overlap entities**.
-For example, if **New York** and **New York City** are both entities, and there exists a RE prediction such as (new, cityof, USA), we cannot know what **New** corresponds to.
+For example, if **New York** and **New York City** are both entities, and there exists a RE prediction such as (New, cityof, USA), we cannot know what **New** corresponds to.

 Luckily, the impact on evaluation of English dataset is limited, since such triple is either filtered out (for ADE) or rare (one in test set of SciERC, one in ACE04, zero in other datasets).

-You can use our updated PFN-nested to handle the issue. **PFN-nested** is an enhanced version of PFN.
-This model is better in leveraging entity tail information and capable of handling nested triple prediction.
-For usage, replace the files in the root directory with the files in the PFN-nested folder, then follow the directions in Quick Start.

-Performance comparison in SciERC
+**---Performance comparison in SciERC**

 | Model          |   NER       | RE        |
 | ----------     |   --------- | --------- |